Part III

 Fields lay fallow so they could feed again.

-But what of the slow repair that asks for darkness and time?
+But what of skin repair that requires darkness?

 The Season of Quiet Repair

-Living along the Shipwreck Coast, I feel this season clearly.
+On the Shipwreck Coast, I feel it in late winter.

 Plants pause.